 When it comes to the more serious items on the list, like nutritional information or warnings, keep the font easy to read and legible.
 Also, please keep it in a place that everyone can find it and isn’t hidden from plain sight, as this could deter people from buying the product.

 Another portion you need to consider is the color of the packaging.
 If the color of your packaging is a darker color like dark blue or purple, choosing a black font will make it hard and, in some instances, impossible for potential customers to read.

 The same goes for lighter colors.
 Don’t put a white font on bright yellow packaging.
 Try and choose colors that are complementary to each other and are easy to read.

 Create a Product Package Design That Matches Your Brand

-A great product package design will always start with the brand and the product inside the package.
+An excellent product package design will always start with the brand and the product inside the package.
 You want to make sure that your product is protected while also appealing to the target audience.
 Keeping your brand noticeable and consistent creates a loyal following for customers to try more of your products.

 If you want to learn more about understanding eCommerce and the minor things that shop owners might not think about, then check out the rest of the blog.
-Know a friend that has their own shop?
+Know a friend that has their shop?
 Send this article to them to help them out.